When it comes to being creative, Phantogram’s Josh Carter and Sarah Barthel are decidedly outside mainstream musical margins.

 The result is a handful of striking singles like "Nothing but Trouble," "Black Out Days" and "Fall in Love."

-Phantogram will be performing in venues down the East Coast before heading to Europe and Australia on tour.
+Phantogram will be touring down the East Coast before heading to Europe and Australia on tour.

-"It feels like it's been a while since we've been down South," said Carter, who used to vacation on Hilton Head Island as a kid.
-"I'm always excited to see new places," he said, adding that he's happy to return to the familiar Lowcountry, too.
+"It feels like its been a while since we've been down South," said Carter, who used to vacation on Hilton Head Island as a kid.
+"I'm always excited to see new places," he said, adding that he's happy to be return to the familiar Lowcountry, too.